guydotan/ucla-thesis/README.md

 ## _Beating the Book: A Machine Learning Approach to Identifying an Edge in NBA Betting Markets_

 ### Overview
-Final thesis submitted in June 2020 for the *[Master of Applied Statistics](https://master.stat.ucla.edu/)* degree at UCLA.
+Final thesis submitted in June 2020 for *[UCLA's Master of Applied Statistics](https://master.stat.ucla.edu/)* degree.
 The goal of this research was to build a model using NBA data that could systematically beat the market's moneyline betting odds.
 Study was conducted in three phases:

 #### 1. Moneyline odds to win probabilities
 An analysis of NBA moneylines from 2007-08 to 2019-20 and the conversion/derivation of those odds into true win probabilities for each team by removing the "vig".